Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Symmetry properties

-We will obtain a stronger lemma (Lemma \ref{lemm:boundary symmetry}) than Lemma \ref{lemm:pre-boundary symmetry} for $\Sigma$, which will be used in Section \ref{sec:congruent}.
-The strategy of the lemma is finding the direction of the Gauss map along $\partial \Sigma$ as in the following proposition.
-A proof of the proposition can be obtained by considering intersections of $\Sigma$ and coordinate planes passing through $f_1$ and $f_2$.
+We will obtain a stronger lemma (Lemma \ref{lemm:boundary symmetry}) than Lemma \ref{lemm:pre-boundary symmetry} for $M_0$, which will be used in Section \ref{sec:congruent}.
+The strategy of the lemma is analyzing the direction of the Gauss map along $(\partial M_0)_i$ (Proposition \ref{prop:good Gauss map}).
+The author thanks José A. Gálvez for providing Lemma \ref{lemm: cone condition} that makes the proof of Proposition \ref{prop:good Gauss map} simpler than the previous proof.

+\begin{lemma} Let $D_i, i=1,\dots, b$, be the strictly convex spherical sets whose boundaries are $(\partial M_0)_i, i=1,\dots, b$, respectively (see Proposition \ref{prop:interior}).
+Then, for all $i$, there is a small neighborhood of $(\partial M_0)_i$ in $M_0$ that is contained in outside of the convex cone over $D_i$. \end{lemma}

+\begin{proof} Let $\nu$ be an oriented Gauss map of $M_0$.
+Take a point $p\in (\partial M_0)_i$ and consider the normal plane $\Pi$ at $p$ in direction $x(p)$, which is the plane spanned by $x(p)$ and $\nu(p)$.
+Since the mean curvature of $M_0$ (or analytic continuation of $M_0$ across $\mathbb{S}^2$, see \cite[section 6]{Lew1951MSP}) at $p$ is zero, the normal curvature in direction $x(p)$ has different sign with the normal curvature in direction of the tangent vector of $(\partial M_0)_i$ at $p$.
+In addition, since the normal curvature in direction of the tangent vector of $(\partial M_0)_i$ at $p$, which is equal to the curvature of $(\partial M_0)_i$ on $\mathbb{S}^2$ at $p$ up to sign, is nonzero by the strictly convexity of $(\partial M_0)_i$, so does the normal curvature in direction $x(p)$.
+Thus, a small neighborhood of $\Pi\cap M_0$ around $p$ is contained in outside of the convex cone over $D_i$, which implies the conclusion. \end{proof}